somosnlp/somosnlp.org/pages/blog/en/include.md

 ## 👋 Contact

-- If you indicate in the form that you are interested in participating actively, we will contact you via email.
+- If you indicate in the form that you are interested in participating actively, we will contact you via email!